libraryaddict/KolFaxBot/data/main.md

 * `addfax run` - You have a fax I'm looking for?
 I'll come and check out your clan's fax machine to grab it!
 * `addfax <Monster Name>` - Want to know if I'm looking for a certain monster that you may be fighting?
 Or have plans to fight?
 Just send me `addfax ` then the monster name!
 So `addfax Knob Goblin Embezzler` will probably tell you `Sorry, I don't need that monster!`.

 Do be aware that this is different from the normal method of adding a source clan to my network.
 You can add a source clan to my network by giving it the title `Source`, installing the monster in the fax machine then just sending me the message `refresh`.
 I'll check out your clan and the monster, then add it to the network of source clans.
-This method I'm describing is for when you don't have access to the monster itself but still want to add it to the network.
+The `addfax` method is for when you don't have access to the monster itself but still want to add it to the network when someone has the time to do so.

 # Supporting the FaxBot<a id="supporting"></a>